Thursday update: Oswego County virus cases up 68 to 2,891

 Total - of people in mandatory isolation/quarantine: 1,445

-Locations of possible public exposure are posted on the health department’s COVID-19 page at health.oswegocounty.com/covid-19.
+Locations of possible public exposure are posted on the county Health Department’s COVID-19 page at health.oswegocounty.com/covid-19.
 The public is urged to protect themselves as if they could be potentially exposed every time they are in public.

 Symptoms of COVID-19 include fever, cough, shortness of breath or difficulty breathing, muscle pain, headache, sore throat, chills, repeated shaking with chills, gastrointestinal illness and new loss of taste or smell.